troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

 ### Installing QGIS

 If you don't care what version you get, then installation is very simple.
-Just open the Terminal app (found
+Just open the Terminal app (in the app drawer, under the "Linux Apps" folder), and type the following commands.

     sudo apt-get update

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTM1NjUwNTddfQ==
+eyJoaXN0b3J5IjpbLTE5MzgwOTg0MjhdfQ==
 -->